DevS0ni/GUI-Digital-Clock-Application-Java-Project/README.md

 I declare that the code in this repository is entirely my own work.

-NOTE: For others, this repo can be a good reference, if someone wants to learn & understand the aspects of C programming and it's topic but must not copy the work completed by me!
+NOTE: For others, this repo can be a good reference, if someone wants to learn & understand the aspects of JAVA programming and it's topic but must not copy the work completed by me!
 ```